RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 Introduction

-Let me clear that Object-Oriented Programming or OOPs, in short, is said to be the backbone of Java.
-Without any knowledge of OOPs, you cannot proceed to learn further.
 Below, we’ll share how it will take approximately nine months if you don’t have any prior knowledge of OOPs, and merely a few months if you already know the basics.
-Let us find out the rating of Java out of 5 as per its characteristics-
+Keep reading to learn about how you can learn Java and some resources to help speed the process along.

 Mainly, Java was designed for beginner-friendly.
 It assumes that the programmer is not that smart or careful, so programmers will be less likely to shoot themselves in the foot when coding Java applications.